 Membership structure of the Commission may fall on a continuum similar to the one below, each with its own advantages and challenges.

-A hybrid governance structure is recommended for Niagara, as it allows a combination of elected officials and skills-based members to provide guidance and oversight
+A hybrid governance structure is recommended for Niagara, as it allows a combination of elected officials and skills-based members to provide guidance and officials and officials are skills-based members.